FAQs about LCTC

 A) A number of outstanding professionals are helping LCTC pro bono to achieve its goals.
 These professionals are experts in the fields of municipal and historic cemetery management, cemetery preservation, historic site management, and law.
 Several have agreed to be on our advisory council.
 Their help and advice have been invaluable.

 4) What do LCTC’s associate dues cover?

-We are still very new, but as the organization grows, we plan to use any additional funds beyond these essential operating expenses to help update records on the cemetery, to help secure abandoned tombs and to make the cemetery a safer, more dignified place for the interred there, their families and visitors.
+We are still new, but as the organization grows, we plan to use any additional funds beyond these essential operating expenses to help update records on the cemetery, to help secure abandoned tombs, to honor its deceased and to make the cemetery a safer, more dignified place for the interred there, their families and guests in the cemetery.
 We also hope to provide educational lectures and materials in the future for Lafayette No. 1 families and the community at large.

 5) How does LCTC maintain financial accountability and transparency?

 A) LCTC is designated a 501(c)(3) nonprofit corporation by the IRS.
 As such, we are required to file an annual 990 form with the IRS on all this organization’s income and expenditures.
 These filings are available in the public domain for all nonprofits.
-LCTC filed its first 990 with the IRS in April, 2020.
-Our board treasurer is a degreed accountant who submits quarterly reports to the board and keeps careful, current records for all filings.
+LCTC filed its first 990-N with the IRS in April, 2020, and has continued to do so annually.
+Our board treasurer is an experienced, degreed accountant who submits quarterly reports to the board and keeps careful, current records for all filings.
 LCTC is also registered with Guidestar, an online non-profit registry.

 6) Does LCTC share the contact information of those in its database?